All Episodes

 I'm a community activist in Detroit.

-By the way, I'm a I'm a pro-everybody person.
+By the way, I'm a pro-everybody person.

 Can I be a pro-everybody person?

-I like I want everybody to do it.
+I want everybody to do it.

-I want Levi to Levi, I want you to kick some serious ass in life, make some money, take care of your family, your friends, be successful, be happy, pursue your dreams.
+I want Levi to, Levi, I want you to kick some serious ass in life, make some money, take care of your family, your friends, be successful, be happy, pursue your dreams.

 Why would I, if I have a soul, why would I want anything less for anybody else?